publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch100/schIII/m__us_usc_t7_s7235.md

     (a) __Availability of loan deficiency payments__

-    Except as provided in subsection (d) of this section, the Secretary may make loan deficiency payments available to—
+    Except as provided in subsection (d), the Secretary may make loan deficiency payments available to—

         (1) producers who, although eligible to obtain a marketing assistance loan under [section 7231 of this title][/us/usc/t7/s7231] with respect to a loan commodity, agree to forgo obtaining the loan for the commodity in return for payments under this section; and